 The museum also features an exhibit gallery featuring tens of thousands of historic artifacts ranging from photographs, native archaeology and art by members of the Group of Seven, and others.

 Discover exceptional art and enjoy the beautiful fall colours of Simcoe County.
-You will meet painters, potters, sculptors, photographers, wood turners, jewellery and clothing makers – a wide selection with something for everyone.
-This self-guided Tour roams from Barrie through the scenic Horseshoe Valley and along the Lake Simcoe shores to Orillia.
-Come for the day, come for the weekend!
+You will meet painters, potters, sculptors, photographers, wood turners, jewellery and assorted mixed media – a wide selection with something for everyone.
+This self-guided tour roams from Moonstone through the scenic Horseshoe Valley and along the Lake Simcoe shores to Orillia.
+Come for the day, come for the weekend.

 The MacLaren Art Centre is Simcoe County’s regional public art gallery.